GreepTheSheep/node-twitter-every-frames-in-order/README.md

 ## Running:

 The best way to run a server-side script is to use pm2 `npm i -g pm2`.
 Then you can start with `pm2 start pm2.config.js`.

+## API
+This project serves with an API to send the actual state of frames.

+The default port is `3000`, but you can change it in the `.env` file.

+### Routes:

+- GET /actual
+- GET /all

+Thoses routes has no parameters, feel free to check them out.